-Free 90-minute walking tours of downtown Oakland will be offered every Wednesday and Saturday from May through October for 2013.
+Free 90-minute walking tours of downtown Oakland will be offered every Wednesday and Saturday from May through October.
 The twice weekly guided tours showcase the city’s changing skyline, landmarks, churches, and high-rises.

 The six-month long tour season ensures ample opportunity to take in each of the eight different tour itineraries.
 Each tour, led by a volunteer guide, begins at 10 am from various starting locations depending on the itinerary.